Influenza Pseudovirus Reagents for Neutralization Assays and More

 Influenza Pseudovirus Product Offerings

-For your pandemic and seasonal influenza research, we offer RVPs with surface proteins from a variety of influenza A and influenza B strains.
-Our pseudovirus catalog includes strains from the following subtypes and lineages (for strain-level details, please follow the link below to view the full RVP catalog):
+For your pandemic and seasonal influenza research, we offer RVPs with surface proteins from a broad range of influenza A and influenza B strains.
+Our influenza pseudovirus catalog includes the following subtypes and lineages.

 Virus Subtype or lineage